genomeud/SRA-ome/README.md

 "A Run is simply a manifest of data file(s) that are derived from sequencing a library described by the associated Experiment."

 In the run are only few information: PublicationDateTime, SRAFileSize, Spot, Base, Consent.

 Moreover we added a column 'RunOutcome' which explicits if the run has already been analysed ('OK'), if has to be analysed ('TODO') or if it not of our interest ('IGNORE').

+It also contains the FK to the corresponding Experiment.

 #### Experiment (ID regex: [D,E,S]RX[0-9]+ )
 SRA's Experiment definition: